CrackedPolishedBlackstoneBricksMC/toybox/README.md

 Currently unlicensed.
 This will change.

 Code is a mishmash of original stuff, old stuff from Voldeloom that I wrote, and old stuff from Voldeloom that I borrowed from other places like the original Loom.
-That will need to get sorted out first.
+That will need to get sorted out first, i'll need to include relevant licenses in each jar...